ryandperry/Alternate-Career-Planner/README.md

 ### Usage

 After running a local instance of Alternate Career Planner using the above instructions, users will be presented with instructions to upload a file or take an interest quiz.
 After completing an interest quiz, a suggested major will be presented alongside a list of all majors and their descriptions.
 After uploading a file, three majors will be returned that have the highest overlap.
 The ideal user is someone from catalog year 2024-2025 who began at UTK.
-Other transfer credits or undergraduate course histories may not be applicable to the database.
+Other transfer credits or undergraduate course histories of a graduate student may not be applicable to the database.

 ## Technologies Used